-The USB dropout indicator on the main screen is a useful troubleshooting tool if you have problems with audio dropouts.
+The USB dropout indicator on the main screen is a useful trouble shooting tool if you have problems with audio dropouts.
 Such dropouts are caused by an interruption in passing the audio to the Scratch Live hardware interface.
 If such an interruption (or dropout) occurs, a red light will appear briefly, just to the left of the Scratch Live logo at the top of the screen.
 The light will be red for one second, and then orange for four seconds.

-If you experience USB drop outs:
+If you do experience USB drop outs:

-- Increase the USB Buffer Size.
-See "USB Buffer Size (Latency)" on page 32. - Try closing other applications that are running the same time as Scratch Live. - Try turning off background tasks, for example, wireless networking. - If your CPU load is very high, try decreasing the Maximum Screen Updates setting in the Display tab of the Setup screen.
-See "Maximum Screen Updates" on page 35.
+- Increase the USB audio buffer size.
+See "USB Buffer Size (Latency)" on page 30. - Try closing other applications that are running at the same time as Scratch Live. - Try turning off background tasks, for example, wireless networking. - If your CPU load is very high, try decreasing the maximum screen updates.
+See "Maximum Screen Updates" on page 33.